-Sri Tibetan Demon home image home image
+Sri Tibetan home image home image

 The mystical and diverse landscape of Tibet has long been a hub for spiritual exploration, a place where Buddhism, Bon, and indigenous belief systems coexist and influence one another.
 Within this rich tapestry of beliefs and practices, one encounters a unique category of beings known as the Sri.
 These demonic entities hold a prominent place in the Bon religion, a pre-Buddhist tradition native to Tibet.